 Create full or partial dentures, repair bridges, fabricate crowns, veneers, orthodontic appliances and splints, collaborate with dentists and follow detailed written instructions.
 Many technicians become small business owners.
 No patient contact.

 As a fitness professional you will be part of the preventive health care team working in health and fitness clubs, wellness centers, public and private recreation facilities, hospitals and corporate fitness centers.
-Our Fitness Technology program provides the coursework, education, and experience that you need to prepare for certification in the field and successfully join the workforce as a fitness professional.
+Our Exercise Science program provides the coursework, education, and experience that you need to prepare for certification in the field and successfully join the workforce as a fitness professional.

-The Fitness Technology program partners with the Gerontology program.
-In addition to this certificate, co-certificates and/or co-degrees between Fitness Technology and Gerontology can be earned.
+The Exercise Science program partners with the Gerontology program.
+In addition to this certificate, co-certificates and/or co-degrees between Exercise Science and Gerontology can be earned.